What did that word evoke in you? Dread? Anxiety? A need for a nap?

 - Not the place to diagnose/troubleshoot an issue

 At Lone Fir, we use Databox to give our clients a window into their data, anytime they want to see it.
 It’s a way we follow through on our commitment to being transparent about our performance.
 The metrics we are tracking don’t change unless we all decide that tracking a different metric makes sense.
-Since our clients have this consistent window into our performance, it’s easier for them to trust that we’re not trying to hide anything from them.
+Since our clients have access to their own digital marketing dashboard that keeps track of our performance, it’s easier for them to trust that we’re not hiding anything from them.

 Plus, other people in their company will inevitably ask about this or that, and with Databox they can often just pull the numbers up without having to ask us for them.
 It’s great for everyone.

-Use Databox as a Foundation for Your Meetings
+Use Databox's Digital Marketing Reports as a Foundation for Your Meetings

 Our goal with Databox is to run our regular update meetings off of the client’s Databoards.
 We pull them up at the start of the meeting, discuss what the numbers imply and then strategize based on our findings.
 We do this with some of our clients and it’s working great.
 But the truth is, not every client is at the place where they can run like this.
 To use reporting in every meeting, it’s necessary to is agree on a philosophy of reporting that makes sense to everyone.
 Here are some items you’ll want to check off before running headlong into the magic of Databox: